 Please note that some of our services include integrations, references, or links to services provided by third parties whose privacy practices differ from ours.
 If you provide Personal Data to any of those third parties, or allow us to share Personal Data with them, that data is governed by their privacy statements.
 Finally, we may share de-identified information in accordance with applicable law.

 We retain Personal Data for as long as necessary to provide the services and fulfill the transactions you have requested, comply with our legal obligations, resolve disputes, enforce our agreements, and other legitimate and lawful business purposes.
-Because these needs can vary for different data types in the context of different services, actual retention periods can vary significantly based on criteria such as the amount, nature, and sensitivity of the Personal Data, the potential risk of harm from unauthorized use or disclosure of your Personal Data, the purposes for which we use your Personal Data and whether we can achieve those purposes through other means, and the applicable legal requirements.
+Because these needs can vary for different data types in the context of different services, actual retention periods can vary significantly based on criteria such as the amount, nature, and sensitivity of the Personal Data, the potential risk of harm from unauthorized use or disclosure of your Personal Data, the purposes for which we use your Personal Data and whether we can achieve those purposes through other means, and our legal or contractual obligations.

 Communications preferences.
 You can choose whether to receive promotional communications from us by email, and telephone.
 If you receive promotional email from us and would like to stop, you can do so by following the directions in that message or by contacting us as described in the Contact Us section below.
 If you receive a sales call from us, you can ask to be placed on our do-not-call list.
 These choices do not apply to certain informational communications including surveys and mandatory service communications.

 European, UK, Swiss Data Protection Rights